jvalentino/sys-juliet-rest-doc/README.md

-# System Golf REST
+# System Juliet REST

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-golf project.
+This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project.
 For system level details, please see that location.

 Prerequisites